 Sasaki’s Fabrication Studio played a big role in the production of the installation.
 Jay Nothoff, Fabrication Studio manager, provided input on the practicality of the piece and helped Prakkamakul test a variety of designs.
 They even developed a new technique for safely etching onto painted material.
 “The Fabrication Studio gave us the chance to pursue all of our ideas,” Prakkamakul said.

-The installation is titled “Sampan,” and it will be on view from August 23 to September 28, 2019.
+The installation is titled “Sampan,” and was on display and in use for public events hosted in Chinatown, from August 23 to September 28, 2019.
 In Thai, sampan means a connection or relationship.
 In Mandarin, it describes a flat-bottomed Chinese boat widely-used throughout Asia for transportation, fishing, and shelter.

 Prakkamakul would like to extend her gratitude to Michael Grove, Brad Prestbo, Jay Nothoff, Jonathan Greer, Ezekiel Flores, Xu Han, Hana Estice, Emma Flowers, Sam Pease, Felipe Francisco, Ziyang Zeng, Astrid Wong, Thom Brown, Lanmuzi Yang, Sam Lee, Osazemen Ehigiator, Hossein Goudarzi, Anthony Fettes, Aubrey Fan, Muhan Cui, Justin Kollar, Jason Ng, Binbin Ma, Mengting Ge, Ann Tai, Sarah Bush, Shi Ling, Didier Lucceus, Hanisha Bhaktula, Kai Ying Lau, and Gwendolyn Sands for their help in the making of this project.